tomw1808/mkdocs-shadcn/mkdocs/reference/admonitions.md

 ### Admonition icons

-Each of the Icons which are supported by Mkdocs Material is also supported by the Mkdocs-Nextjs-Dropin.
-If you want to change icons, open `components/Admonitions.tsx` and edit the icons directly.
+Each of the Icons which are supported by Mkdocs Material is also supported by the Mkdocs-Shadcn and are forward compatible as a drop-in replacement.
+If you want to change icons, or add more, open `components/Admonitions.tsx` and edit the icons directly.

 ## Usage